winstark212/reputation-checker/README.md

 # reputation-checker
 @author: winstark212
 @date: 2019-10-23

 Reputation checker is a threat intelligence tool.
-User can check IPs, domains are apparent in compromised list or not from different sources.
+User can check IPs, domains, URLs are apparent in compromised list or not from different sources.
-Use cases:

 # Feeds
 ## Common feeds for IP